numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

 -   🍎 Make sure to include a variety of beverages, in particular non-alcoholic and non-caffeinated.
 -   ✅ Common dietary needs to plan for gluten-free, dairy-free, vegan, vegetarian, pork-free, shellfish-free, soy-free, kosher, halal, and nut-free.
 Shellfish and peanut  especially are usually a serious allergy so take extra care.
+-	🍎 Clearly label allergens and use inclusive language(e.g., "contains meat" instead of "non-vegetarian").

 ## [Code of Conduct (CoC)](07_code_of_conduct.md)